 - Increased engine horsepower and fuel efficiency

-- Under-skinning your pontoon – it means adding an aluminum sheet to the underside of your boat.
-This addition helps reduce drag to splash the water beneath the ship
+- Under-skinning your pontoon means adding an aluminum sheet to the underside of your boat.
+This addition helps reduce drag, which splashes the water beneath the boat

 Maintain Your Boat Well

-You have to coat the aluminum with anti-fouling paint.
-In case you’ve added an under-skin, coat that too.
-Furthermore, it’s good to wash your boat with fresh water after its trip to saltwater.
+You must coat the aluminum with anti-fouling paint if you’ve added an underskin, coat that, too.
+Furthermore, it is good to wash your boat with fresh water after its saltwater trip.

 Have Life Jackets for All

-As a wise and experienced operator, keep life jackets for all your passengers.
-Encourage them to wear it at all times!
+As a wise and experienced operator, keep life jackets for all your passengers and encourage them to wear them at all times!
 The last thing you need when handling your boat through rough waters is distributing life jackets and ensuring your passengers wear them.

 Take a Boater Safety Course